a1383n/socket_example/README.md

 This project provides a simple TCP socket server example implemented in C, demonstrating multi-threading using epoll for efficient event handling.
 It serves as a sample project to understand basic socket programming concepts.

+### Using Make

+1. Clone this repository.
+2. Navigate to the project directory.
+3. Run `make` to build the server executable using GCC directly.
+4. Run executable: `./server`

 ### Using CMake

 1. Ensure you have CMake installed on your system.